-Rema Hanna is an Associate Professor of Public Policy at
+Rema Hanna is the Jeffrey Cheah Professor of South-East

-the Harvard Kennedy School and a member of the Evidence for
+Asia Studies at the Harvard Kennedy School and Co-Director of

-Policy Design (EPoD) research program at the Center for
+the Evidence for Policy Design (EPoD) research program at the

-is a Research Associate with the National Bureau of Economic
+addition, Hanna is a Research Associate with the National Bureau of

-Research (NBER), an affiliate of the Bureau for Research and
+Economic Research (NBER), an affiliate of the Bureau for Research

-Economic Analysis of Development (BREAD), and an affiliate at the
+and Economic Analysis of Development (BREAD), and an affiliate at

 Her research focuses on two main themes.
 First, she has